MCP Server (Legacy Version)¶

 Example prompts:

-- List all members of the current workspace.
+- List all members in the current workspace.

 alice.